cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ## A likelihood for a counting experiment
 An introductory presentation about likelihoods and interval estimation is available [here](https://indico.cern.ch/event/976099/contributions/4138517/).

 **Note: We will use python syntax in this section; you should use a .py script.
-Make sure to do `from ROOT import *` at the top of your script **
+Make sure to do `import ROOT` at the top of your script **

 We've seen how to create variables and pdfs, and how to fit a pdf to data.
 But what if we have a counting experiment, or a histogram template shape?
 And what about systematic uncertainties?
 Let's build a likelihood for this: